Followers

 A Model for the West

-The fighting governor died near Danville, Kentucky in July 1826.
-He was mourned as a celebrated public servant and soldier.
-One of the nation’s most remarkable frontiersmen, Shelby provided the model for those later frontiersmen who would forge the Republic of Texas and help solidify America’s western expansion.
+The fighting governor died near Danville, Kentucky, in July 1826.
+He was mourned as a distinguished public servant and soldier.
+One of the nation’s most notable frontiersmen, Shelby served as an example for future frontiersmen who would help establish the Republic of Texas and strengthen America’s westward expansion.

 Shelby Cemetery is a KY historic site